Crime & Military

 Winter 1944.
 In Nazi Germany, 76 pilots - British, Canadians, Norwegians and French – who were held in a Luftwaffe prison camp, escaped.
 The tunnel used for their flight was built in the greatest secrecy, right under the nose of their German guards.

-Among the witnesses of this documentary, Jack Lyon, one of the last survivors of this adventure.
+Among the witnesses in this film is Jack Lyon, one of the last survivors of this incredible adventure.

 In April 2011, in France, the bodies of a woman, her 4 children and 2 dogs are found buried under the terrace of their house.
 Only the body of the father, Xavier Dupont de Ligonnès, a.k.a.
 XDDL, is missing.